 Includes 5 nights full board accommodation in your own room within a single sex boarding house, 3 meals per day, up to 5-6 hours daily tuition plus prep time per day and use of the available facilities including access to all evening activities and workshops.

 Includes lunch and up to 5-6 hours tuition per day for 5 days.

 Includes up to 3 hours GCSE/IGCSE tuition per day for 5 days either in the AM or PM session.

 - GCSE 1 Subject £375

-2019 Subjects for GCSE, A Level and IB
+2019 Subjects for GCSE and A Level

 The below is subject to change depending on interest received, Wellington College reserves the right to make changes to subjects offered at any time and without prior notification.
 This can include the removal of a course if required interested is not received.

 The specific exam boards and specifications we will offer will be confirmed later in the year, please ensure you have this information and review what is offered prior to making a booking when booking opens.